Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/worldgen.md

 placement.volcano(center: boolean, distance: number)
 ```

-- 1st argument: A boolean, if true the feature will be placed at the exact center of the volcano and disregard the `distance` property
+- 1st argument: A boolean, if true the feature will be placed at the exact center of the volcano and disregard the `distance`{:.v} parameter
 - 2nd argument: A number, in the range [0, 1], sets the distance from the center of the volcano the feature needs to generate

 ### In Square